Rethinking the basics of PCB and IC Substrate manufacturing with mSAP

 AT&S Explainer Movie - mSAP Technology

-By adopting this technology, AT&S is solving the question of the limit to how many increasingly small structures can be placed on the chemically etched conducting paths on PCBs.
+By adopting this technology, AT&S, as a leading PCB manufacturer, is increasing the number of increasingly small structures that can be placed on a PCB.
 With mSAP, copper is only applied to the places where electricity will later flow.
-What’s more, it is done so precisely that the conducting paths can be placed closer together. mSAP takes miniaturisation in microelectronics to the next level.
+What’s more, it is done so precisely that the conducting paths can be placed closer together. mSAP (Modified Semi Additive Process) takes miniaturization in microelectronics to the next level.

 Benefits of mSAP technology

 • mSAP saves space as it allows denser conducting path layouts.
-This opens the way for the miniaturisation of PCBs and devices.
+This opens the way for the miniaturization of PCBs and devices.

 • Short signal paths enhance signal transmission on the PCB.